Giovanni Viola: Club career

 During his club career, Viola played for Italian side Juventus from 1945 to 1958.
 He was brought in as a replacement for Lucidio Sentimenti (IV), and made 246 appearances for the Turin club, winning the Scudetto on three occasions: in 1950, 1952 and 1958.
 He also played for Carrarese, Como, Lucchese, and Brescia.

 International career

 At international level, Viola also played 11 matches for the Italy between 1954 and 1956.
 He made his debut at the 1954 FIFA World Cup, in the 4–1 first round play-off defeat of Switzerland.

 Style of play

-Regarded as one of the best and most consistent Italian shot-stoppers of his generation, and as one of Juventus's greatest goalkeepers of all-time, Viola was an efficient and reliable keeper, who was known in particular for his composure in goal, although he also had the ability to produce acrobatic saves when necessary due to his agility and athleticism.
+Viola is regarded as one of the most consistent Italian goalkeepers of his generation, and considered among Juventus’ greatest goalkeepers of all-time.
+Known for his composure, reliability, and efficiency, he was an effective shot-stopper; who combined strong positional sense with agility and athleticism.
+This enabled him to make acrobatic saves when necessary.